dogweather/forkful/content/en/lua/getting-started/starting-a-new-project.md

   \ brilliant idea.
 Programmers kick things off to transform concepts into code that\u2026"
 lastmod: '2024-03-13T22:45:00.206137-06:00'
 model: gpt-4-1106-preview
-summary: "Starting a new project means you're setting up the groundwork for your brilliant\
+summary: Starting a new project means you're setting up the groundwork for your brilliant idea.
-  \ idea.
-Programmers kick things off to transform concepts into code that\u2026"
 title: Starting a new project
 weight: 1
 ---